Lacerkage/PastaBot/README.md

 # Pasta Bot 🍝

-> A inteligência artificial mais esparguete que existe
+> The most spaghetti AI that exists

 <p align="center">
     <img src="marta.png">
 </p>

-A Fediverse bot that automatically uploads all image posts on [ptchan](https://ptchan.org/) along with their text content.
+A Pleroma bot that automatically uploads all image posts on a [jschan](https://gitgud.io/fatchan/jschan) website along with their text content.

 ## Useful links